These are modern museum photos, the video demonstrates this technology. Click on the diagram above for the Wiki page.

 The above image is a Babcock and Wilcox water-tube boiler of the exact type Tesla used in New York.
 It is shown labeled, below.
 Tesla contacted the firm's headquarters and requested a high-pressure design: the steam was superheated to a much higher degree than normal, and the construction was accordingly more robust.
 This same type boiler, fired with oil, was demonstrated at the 1893 World's Fair.

-From the 1870's on, steam engines were advancing by leaps and bounds.
-Horsepower-to-weight ratios for both engines and boilers improved dramatically.
-The US Patent Office saw new engines, and improvements, every day.
-Engines were available for practically every application: pumps and conveyors of all kinds, machine shops, wood working shops, mills; and in New York at the time, both new, and used, marine engines were available.
 Tesla leased space in commerical buildings with flooring that could withstand the weight of heavy equipment, and structurally strong enough to install overhead line-shafts.
-In the basement there was a boiler, burning coal, like everyone else in New York at the time, with a stack venting outside.
+In the basement there was a boiler(s), burning coal, like everyone else in New York at the time, with a stack venting outside.
 Steam from the boiler was plumbed to an engine with a flywheel.
 Belted to the flywheel was the line-shaft.
 The line-shaft ran through the shop and experiment area.
 Belts were dropped down to power things like generators and dynamos; to produce electrical power, run experiments, and perform demonstrations; but line-shaft power was also used to run lathes, drill press, mill, and other shop tools required to construct prototype machines and laboratory equipment.
 Tesla contracted out to a foundry for the castings he needed, but most of the machining work was done in the laboratory shop area.
 Steam was also a laboratory utility used in the manufacture of condensers, coils, and other devices, in addition to driving all of the isochronous oscillators and generators, which were based on Tesla patented reciprocating steam engines.

 Steam driven line shaft power was also used for pumps to produce compressed air, and liquified air.

 From the mid 1880's, all the way until Wardenclyffe, Tesla's laboratory fully qualified as a heavy commercial or light-industrial concern.
 There are strong indications that Tesla's Rahway, New Jersey facility ran 20+/7: In the morning, steam engine power was primarily used to run belt driven shop equipment; in the afternoon and evening the "Dynamo-Electric Machine" was clutched in and alternating current was taken off the slip rings for laboratory research and development in accordance with US Patent 390,414.
 Overnight; a fireman was employed to maintain steam and monitor the boiler, engine, and generator while DC power was taken off the commutator to provide for street lighting [See: arc-lights].
 The fireman would leave at dawn, the fire would die down for a few hours.
 When the morning shift of clerks and machinists showed up, a new fireman would dump the ashes from the night before and restoke the firebox, quickly having steam up to run belt driven shop tools.
 Tesla would have a fireman maintain steam from dawn to nightfall whenever possible so he could have the entire output for experimental use.
 Tesla arranged his work hours around the available power: it would be difficult to share a line shaft with a machine shop while engaged in R&D, because loads are frequently clutched in and out, and the resulting dragging and over-speeds make measurements impossible; and trying to work around a heavy load like an arc-lamp system can result in both electrical and mechanical failures.
 So the loads were divided into time slots: the machinists came in early, Tesla came in late.
 He checked on the morning's work progess, took care of the day's paperwork, and sometimes took a nap and went out for a meal while the machinists were putting loads on the line-shaft power supply.
 In the early afternoon shop workers were given instructions for the next days work and went home.
 Tesla kept a fireman, an assistant, and frequently a clerk would still be in the office.
-After the move to New York from Rahway, New Jersey, Tesla no longer provided overnight power for street lighting, and he had exclusive night use of the boiler and engine for research, development, and demonstrations for lab visitors.
+After the move to New York from Rahway, New Jersey, Tesla no longer provided overnight power for street lighting, and he had exclusive night use of the boilers and engines for research, development, and demonstrations for lab visitors.

 Above: First Westinghouse commercial/industrial polyphase Tesla generator, photographed in the power shack of the Ames hydroelectric plant outside Telluride, Colorado.
 This generator is wired for single-phase power transmission: Armature geometry by Schmid-Tesla.
 If you look closely on the left side of the image, you can see the substantial drum belt pulley, and the drive belt.
 This Tesla generator was driven by the water turbine invented by Lester Allan Pelton in the 1870's.

 Above: This is a very late 1800's or very early 1900's Pelton wheel installation for a Washington state copper mine.
-Fragments at this site show a previous wheel, much older than the wheel photographed, that shattered: so this is a later installation on the original foundation and Penstock run.
-This installation used a high pressure Penstock pipe made of wooden staves bound with threaded iron rings and nuts.
+Fragments at this site show a previous wheel, much older than the wheel photographed, that shattered: so this is a later installation on the original foundation and penstock run.
+This installation used a high pressure penstock pipe made of wooden staves bound with threaded iron rings and nuts.
 It's long gone.
-Only the hand dug trough and rusted 30 inch (at the top) down to 12 inch (at the bottom) iron rings with frozen nuts remain of the high pressure Penstock pipe at this site.
+Only the hand dug trough and rusted 30 inch (at the top) down to 12 inch (at the bottom) iron rings with frozen nuts remain of the high pressure penstock pipe at this site.
 The primary job of this wheel was running direct drive Ingersoll air compressors (one seen in photo, there is another compressor cylinder on the opposite side) for operating mine drills.
 This installation also included a small (30 h.p.)
 Westinghouse generator.

 By the 1880's the Pelton Wheel was powering a number of large mills in America, and some were powering DC generators for local lighting, and applications like electric street cars.
 So the industrial water turbines (both Pelton and Francis turbines) and line-shaft technology to convert water elevation drop into industrial rotational force, was well developed in America before Tesla came on the scene.
-Hydraulic mining had developed reservoirs, flumes, and pressurized plumbing (Penstock) systems, some of which still operates today over 150 years after hydraulic mining was outlawed, that were converted/adapted to Pelton wheel applications.
+Hydraulic mining had developed reservoirs, flumes, and pressurized plumbing (penstock) systems, some of which still operates today over 150 years after hydraulic mining was outlawed, that were converted/adapted to Pelton wheel applications.

-"Corner Brook Pulp and Paper" maintains wooden Penstock pipes for hydroelectric generation to this very day I believe.
-They replaced some old wooden Penstocks with fiberglass prior to 2018, but they still had wooden stave Penstock pipe under pressure in 2020.
+"Corner Brook Pulp and Paper" maintains wooden penstock pipes for hydroelectric generation to this very day I believe.
+They replaced some old wooden penstocks with fiberglass prior to 2018, but they still had wooden stave penstock pipe under pressure in 2020.
 I include these photos specifically because this is the exact technology that powered Tesla's Colorado Springs Oscillator for the infamous spark photos.

 Mining was one of the first applications for smaller wheels: they ran compressors to operate drills and ventilate mines.
-Water was dammed upstream and then diverted to the wheel through wooden and iron Penstock plumbing.
-Penstock pressure pipe was frequently made of wooden staves, like barrels, with hand forged iron clamp rings, threaded, and closed with adjustable nuts.
-High water pressure was developed as the Penstock pipe ran down hill.
+Water was dammed upstream and then diverted to the wheel through wooden and iron penstock plumbing.
+High water pressure was developed as the penstock pipe ran down hill.
 As the pipe descended, it was narrowed, developing additional hydraulic pressure.
-The water pressure that was produced at the bottom of the Penstock was directed through an iron nozzle, called "The Monitor" in hydraulic mining, into the cups mounted on the bottom of the Pelton wheel, turning the wheel and running the air compressor.
+The water pressure that was produced at the bottom of the penstock was directed through an iron nozzle, called "The Monitor" in hydraulic mining, into the cups mounted on the bottom of the Pelton wheel, turning the wheel and running the air compressor.
 Small generators were later sometimes included to provide electrical lighting for the mines.
-The critical problem was in the transmission of energy (rotational force) over any significant distance.
-Not all mines had water with an elevation drop within a mile or two of the shaft entrance.
-Those mines without water power turned their wheels with steam.
-Pelton and Francis turbines were off the shelf, and regularly applied whenever they could be used.
-Tesla solved the long distance transmission problem.

 Production line 100 hp Westinghouse synchronous polyphase Motor/Generator on the exhibit floor at the Chicago World's Fair, Columbian Exposition, 1893